ptstream/QtUPnP/README.md

       * sudo apt-get install qtcreator gcc qtbase5-dev

     It has been tested under Raspbian Stretch with desktop on a Raspberry PI3.

+The folder QtUPnP/linux-build/ contains also some Linux scripts to build simply chupnp and AIVCtrl.

 The framework use only QT API, no other system dependent API.